-Mr. Stone is a 45-year-old disabled man.
+The customer is a 45-year-old man with a disability.
 He is quadriplegic.
-He works full time as a bookkeeper but because he is paralyzed, he requires an attendant care worker and several IRWE items in order to work.
-He applies for AHCCCS FTW in 4/2012.
-Mr. Stone also receives a \$100.00 alimony payment each month.
+He works full time as a bookkeeper but because of his disability, he requires an attendant care worker and several IRWE items in order to work.
+He applies for AHCCCS FTW in February 2023.
+The customer also receives a \$100.00 alimony payment each month.

-His earned income from his job in 4/2013 is \$3,000.00.
+His earned income from his job in February 2023 is \$4,000.00.
 His IRWE expenses in order to work were verified to total \$500.00.